 Sponsored content

 North America’s national parks are far more than protected areas of wilderness; they’re corners of the continent that inspire awe.
 Whether it’s towering redwoods, smoking volcanoes, or alligator-filled wetlands, these national parks never fail to inspire – and if you’re looking for an outdoor adventure, they’re the best place to head.
-But with so many national parks, which ones are most impressive?
+But with so many, which ones are most impressive?

-If you’re thinking about visiting either the USA or Canada and want to find out more about the best national parks, we’ve got you covered!
-We’ve partnered with Cosmos, a leading provider of escorted tours around the world.
-On a Cosmos tour, everything is taken care of for you, from accommodation to transport to tours, leaving you free to focus on enjoying your trip and making lasting memories.
+If you’re thinking about visiting the USA or Canada and would like to learn more about the best national parks, we’ve got you covered!
+We’ve partnered with Cosmos, a leading provider of escorted tours.
+On their tours, everything is taken care of for you, from accommodation to transport, leaving you free to enjoy your trip and make lasting memories.

 So, with that in mind, here are 10 incredible national parks to visit on a trip to North America.